brunomraz/LatexParser/README.md

 Converts Excel like equations to Latex with posibility of substitution, etc. for easy implementation to Word reports.

 ## Supported and tested mathematical functions:
-ln- logarithm with base e
+- ln- logarithm with base e
-log- logarithm with base e
+- log- logarithm with base e
-trigonometry functions that use radians
+- trigonometry functions that use radians
- -sin
+    - sin
- -cos
+    - cos
- -tan
+    - tan
-Abs- absolute value of expression
+- Abs- absolute value of expression

 ## Constants, currently reserved variables
 - e- 2.72...